 Lectionary Group

-Wednesdays at 4 PM on Zoom
+Mondays at 4 PM on Zoom

 This group has been studying the lectionary for five years.
 Contact Harrison Higgins for more information.